Aurits/planning/AIBOS_Uganda_System_Driven_Delivery_Framework.md

 Any update that affects P0 or P1 features must be communicated to the client **before** deployment, not after.

 **Template — Planned Change Notification:**

-> *"Hi [Client Name], we are planning to deploy an update to [Feature/Module] on [Date].
+> _"Hi [Client Name], we are planning to deploy an update to [Feature/Module] on [Date].
 This addresses [brief description].
 Internal testing is complete and a rollback plan is in place.
 If you have any concerns, please let us know before [Time].
-We will confirm the outcome in our daily report."*
+We will confirm the outcome in our daily report."_

 > **See Appendix I for the full Risk Assessment & Rollback Plan template.**

----

 ## Section 7 — Communication Protocol